 Belize Ecosystems Map on a scale of 1:100,000 incorporating

 the main terrestrial and marine habitats (including deep

 sea habitats).
 In total 96 habitats were thus mapped:

 as a zipped file (2,904 kb).
 The shapefile comes with

 full metadata.
 Please read the use constraints section in

 these metadata before using the data.
-Also available for